 One of our most popular activities this month has been palmetto weaving with expert artisan and historian Ronnie Chameau.
 In 1986, Ronnie revived the dying art of doll making, handcrafting dolls from banana and palm leaves.
-Since then, she been working to preserve the art of weaving with plant based fibers and has gone on to create a variety of baskets from all-natural materials found locally, such as palmetto leaves, screw palm, cedar bark, honeysuckle vine and Chinese fan palm leaves.
-During her workshops Ronnie demonstrates how simple, organic materials can be used creatively to achieve the fashionable looks worn by women throughout the ages, such as hats, bags and fans.
+Since then, she has been working to preserve the art of weaving with plant-based fibers and has gone on to create a variety of baskets from all-natural materials found locally, such as palmetto leaves, screw palm, cedar bark, honeysuckle vine, and Chinese fan palm leaves.
+During her workshops Ronnie demonstrates how simple, organic materials can be used creatively to achieve the fashionable looks worn by women throughout the ages, such as hats, bags, and fans.

 An essential resource in Bermuda from the island’s first recorded discovery in 1505 to the early 20th century, palmetto has been used for everything from food and drink to shelter and personal items.
-The terminal bud, fruit and ground seeds of the plant were a source of food (for human and animal alike) and the sap could be processed into fresh juice or fermented into wine.
+The terminal bud, fruit, and ground seeds of the plant were a source of food (for humans and animals alike) and the sap could be processed into fresh juice or fermented into wine.
 For stranded shipwreck sailors and early colonists alike, the local flora was essential for survival.
-Plant fiber could be worked into rope for bindings, rigging, or fishing material and shelter could be found by reworking the leaves into thatching and basic structures.
+Plant fiber could be worked into rope for bindings, rigging, or fishing material, and shelter could be found by reworking the leaves into thatching and basic structures.

 Henry May’s account of Bermuda in 1593, after wrecking on the island with a French ship, illustrates how vital palmetto was for castaways:

 The tops of the Palmetta berries was our bread, and the iuyce we got out of the trees we cut downe our drink, and of the leaues, which are more than an Ell long, we couered our Cabens, and made our beds…